Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 LOCATION 'alluxio://master_hostname:port/ml-100k';
 ```

-## Use Alluxio as the FileSystem for External tables currently in HDFS

-### Hive CLI examples
+#### Hive CLI examples for New External Table

-Create an external table in HDFS:
+Make the same setup as previous example, then create a new external table:

 ```
 hive> CREATE EXTERNAL TABLE u_user (